Sunday, January 25, 2009

 Construction Station

 At the Construction Station, students find a variety of materials for creating three-dimensional sculptures: cardboard, bottle caps, marker lids, prescription bottles, yogurt containers, frozen food containers, wire, and various other found objects.
-These can be connected with slotted construction, L-tabs, glue, and moderate uses of tape.
+These can be connected with slotted construction, L-tabs, glue, wire, and moderate uses of tape.

 Wire Sculptures